kmontag/modeStep/CONTRIBUTING.md

 modeStep uses [poetry](https://python-poetry.org/) for project management and development tasks.
 The project's `Makefile` also contains targets for common tasks.

+Note: the `Makefile` currently assumes that Live 12 is installed at its default MacOS install location.
+PRs welcome for better Windows support.

 ## Testing

 Tests work by opening Live, impersonating the MIDI output of the SoftStep, and checking